Nghiait123456/GolangAdvance/SOLID/README.md

 }
 ```

-All the new modules for PayNow simply maintain the PaymentNowInterface interface without worrying about the Payment
+All the new modules for PayNow simply implements the PaymentNowInterface interface without worrying about the Payment
-struct. </br>
+struct.
+In golang, this is done easily and simply through interfaces and embedding code.  </br>

 Finally, I need a place to aggregate the materials for my factory, this place needs to be independent because the
 purpose it was born with is to be independent of Payment Struct from providers. </br>